 The reasons for this ranged from “alcohol to ‘disinfect’ my throat,” to “alcohol is [an] anesthetic after all.”

-Alcohol does have anesthetic effects, but there is no scientific evidence of the benefits that we attribute to various alcoholic concoctions in calming our sore throat.
-It is purely speculation.
+Alcohol does have anesthetic effects, but there is no scientific evidence of the benefits that we attribute to calming a sore throat.
+In fact, the opposite may be true: alcohol

 However, alcohol is a vasodilator.
-So, if you are feeling cold and achy due to a viral cold or flu infection, an alcoholic drink can bring a rosy tint to your cheeks and help you feel warm and fuzzy at the same time.
+So, if you are feeling cold and achy from a viral cold or flu, an alcoholic drink can bring a rosy tint to your cheeks and make you feel warm and fuzzy at the same time.

 The final category in the office survey was spiced or mulled drinks.